-Pradyuman murder case: As bus conductor Ashok Kumar gets bail, father says nobody listens to poor
+Ryan school murder case: As bus conductor Ashok Kumar gets bail, father says nobody listens to poor - Firstpost

-With its decision to grant bail to bus conductor Ashok Kumar on Tuesday, Gurugram district court may have left room for loose ends in the murder mystery of Ryan International School student Pradyuman Thakur.
+With its decision to grant bail to bus conductor Ashok Kumar on Tuesday, Gurugram district court may have left room for loose ends in the murder case of a Ryan International School student.
 But it has brought much relief to the accused's father Amichand, who awaited this day since September.

 Thanking the court on Tuesday, Ashok's father said: "We are poor people that's why no one was listening to us."
 He alleged that his son was mercilessly beaten by Gurugram police to make him confess to the murder, reported India Today.